AI & Humanoids

 Sadly, we don't know a great deal about the flagship running bot, but we can tell you that it stands 1.71 m tall (5.6 ft) and tips the scales at 65 kg (143 lb).
 Its odd running gait sees the body remain straight-backed upright while its jointed legs push out front in a style that would likely gain full approval from the Ministry of Silly Walks.

-The company reports that the sneaker-clad humanoid started late but quickly caught its opponent before taking the lead, running at 3.6 meters per second (8 mph) for 34 minutes.
+The company reports that the sneaker-clad humanoid started late but quickly caught its opponent before taking the lead, running at up to 3.6 meters per second (8 mph) for a total of 34 minutes.

 Marathon man: The sneaker-wearing Star1 humanoid jogging with humans in the Gobi